variantstudios/wisdomwaysacupuncture.com/_posts/2014-09-02-acupuncture-for-fertility-taking-your-basal-body-temperature.md

 ### Other info about your BBT charts

-As I mentioned, one of the  great thing about the BBT chart is that it can help a women see visually that her body is getting healthier and more balanced in ways that matter for her to get pregnant, before she actually conceives.
+As I mentioned, one of the &nbsp;great thing about the BBT chart is that it can help a women see visually that her body is getting healthier and more balanced in ways that matter for her to get pregnant, before she actually conceives.

 While other symptoms such as digestive issues, headaches, anxiety or depression, fatigue, etc should start improving as treatment progresses, I know that ultimately, what every woman who is here for fertility is looking for in order to gauge the success of the treatment, is a positive pregnancy test and a healthy baby!